HaDeSMonsta/unpack_moodle/Readme.md

 # Usage

-The binary takes 3 arguments (like in the justfile).
+The binary takes up to 4 arguments

 To see the docs, run